rraja30/ETL-project/README.md

 ### Load
 With our datsets newly transformed, we used Pandas to load our data in the the data tables created in SQL.
 Using Postgres, we performed a full outer join to combine our data tables.
 By doing this, we were able to compare both datasets by street names to determine where bike accidents occured on a road with bike infrastructure.
-This infomration can be used to determine if bike infrastructure makes it safer for bicyclist sharing the road, and further determines which type of bike infrastructure is the safest.
+This infomration can be used to determine if bike infrastructure makes it safer for bicyclists sharing the road, and further determines which type of bike infrastructure is the safest.

 Extract: indicates the original